Wander In The Desert.

 Las Cruces, New Mexico

 I arrived in Las Cruces, New Mexico, before 9pm.
 I had been on the road for 7 hours and on my third State of the trip.
 The city is situated 46 miles north of the Mexican border and 48 miles northwest of El Paso, Texas.
+It is the second largest city in the state and the largest in southern New Mexico.

 I parked at a rest area that sat on top of a hill overlooking a magnificent view of the city.